shundt/mfmodify/README.md

 'mfmodify' makes use of the flopy library but does not extend it's functionality.
 I have decided I'm not a good enough programmer to create my own classes, so this library does not contain any.

-## Examples
-See the notebooks in the examples directory to see the intended use of mfmodify.